Dante2617012022/Chat-bot-IA/README.md

 - Environment variables configured in a `.env` file:
   - `OPENAI_API_KEY` – your OpenAI API key.
   - `MERCADO_PAGO_ACCESS_TOKEN` – token for Mercado Pago.
+  - `STORE_ADDRESS` – optional store location sent to users asking for our address.
 Install dependencies with:

 ```bash